Mario can be your chauffeur in Google Maps

 Google's announcement encourages you to use the integration safely, and not "throw bananas or red shells at other drivers in real life."

-Mario will appear for both Android and iOS users, Google says.
+Mario will appear for both Android and iOS users, Google says, but make sure your Maps app is up to date.
 Some people already have the update:

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.